Shayanny/CoWrite/README.md

-# MiniDocs
+# CoWrite

 **Work in progress for my Final Year Project at ATU Galway.**

-MiniDocs is a collaborative document editing platform built for real-time teamwork.
-Users can create, edit, and share documents together through invite links or QR codes,
+CoWrite will be a real-time collaborative document editing platform that enables teams to work together seamlessly.
+Users can create, edit, and share documents simultaneously through invite links or QR codes, with an integrated discussion box for communication without leaving the editor.

-with a built-in chat for discussion.
+---
+##Tech Stack

+Frontend: React + TypeScript (Vite)
+Backend: Go (Golang)
+Database: PostgreSQL
+Caching/Sessions: Redis
+Infrastructure: Docker Compose

 ---